 How to Brush your mini Dachshund’s Teeth

 Mini Dachshunds can get cavities (like any dog) and periodontal disease just like humans.
 They also build up plaque and tartar on their teeth just like humans.

 These are the main reasons why your mini Dachshund should have his teeth brushed everyday.
 Not only will you help to alleviate plaque and tartar build up, but you will help to keep your Dachshund’s breath fresh.
 After all, Dachshunds love to give kisses!

-Get your Dachshund used to touching their teeth and gums
+Get your Dachshund used to brushing teeth

-Tip: Before you actually start using a brush and paste, start by getting your puppy used to having his teeth touched by you.
+Tip: Before you actually start using a toothbrush and toothpaste, start by getting your puppy used to having his teeth touched by you.
 Several times a day ‘practice’ by placing your finger in his mouth and briefly rubbing his teeth and gums gently.
 Be sure to wash your hands when you are done!

 Brushing your Dachshund’s teeth

 Some pet toothpaste kits come with a ‘rubber finger’ brush.
-This is for dogs that do not like the ‘feel’ of the toothbrush, but have gotten used to having you rub their teeth with your finger, the ‘rubber finger’ brush is ideal.
+This is for dogs that do not like the ‘feel’ of a toothbrush.
 Simply slip the finger brush over your finger, apply some toothpaste and brush away!